kashmir54/kashmir54.github.io/_misc/index.md

 ---
-title: "Tools"
+title: "Misc"
-categories: [tools]
+categories: [misc]
 date: 2020-09-16
 hasComments: true
-description: Tools.
+description: Misc.
 ---

+# Tools

 Here I will share some of the great tools I'm finding during this journey.